2024

 Process to develop behaviorally anchored rating scale (BARS)

-• Analyze quantitative data in terms of performance by using behavioral examples
+• Analyze quantitative data for performance appraisal by using behavioral examples

 • Have SMEs adapt their findings around their performance metrics